Vaginal exams. I don't know a single woman who likes them.

 Vaginal exams can measure certain things:

-- Dilation: How far your cervix has opened.
+Dilation: How far the cervix has opened.
 10 centimeters being the widest.

-- Ripeness: The consistency of your cervix.
+Ripeness: The consistency of the cervix.
 It starts out being firm like the tip of your nose, softening to what your ear lobe feels like and eventually feeling like the inside of your cheek.

-- Effacement: This is how thin your cervix is.
-If you think of your cervix as funnel-like, and measuring about 2 inches, you will see that 50% effaced means that your cervix is now about 1 inch in length.
+Effacement: This is how thin the cervix is.
+If you think of the cervix as funnel-like, and measuring about 2 inches, you will see that 50% effaced means that your cervix is now about 1 inch in length.
 As the cervix softens and dilates the length decreases as well.

 Labor is not simply about a cervix that has dilated, softened or anything else.
-A woman can be very dilated and not have her baby before her due date or even near her due date.
-I've personally had women who were 6 centimeters dilated for weeks.
-Then there is the sad woman who calls me to say that her cervix is high and tight, she's been told that this baby isn't coming for awhile, only to be at her side as she gives birth within 24 hours.
+A woman's cervix can be very dilated and not have her baby before her due date or even near her due date.
+I've personally had women who had a cervix that was 6 centimeters dilated for weeks.
+Then there is the sad woman who calls me to say that the cervix is high and tight, she's been told that this baby isn't coming for awhile, only to be at her side as she gives birth within 24 hours.
 Vaginal exams are just not good predictors of when labor will start.

 Using a vaginal exam to predict advisability for a vaginal birth is usually not very accurate, for several reasons.
 First of all it leaves out the factor of labor and positioning.
 During labor it's natural for the baby's head to mold and the mother's pelvis to move.
 If done in early pregnancy it also removes the knowledge of what hormones like Relaxin will do to help make the pelvis, a moveable structure, be flexible.
 The only real exception to this is in the case of a very oddly structured pelvis.
 For example, a mother who was in a car accident and suffered a shattered pelvis or someone who might have a specific bone problem, which is more commonly seen where there is improper nutrition during the growing years.